-- 1. Petitioners, Eleanor and Gordon Griffiths, did not file a New York State income tax return for the year 1979. - 2.
-On August 10, 1983 the Audit Division issued a Notice of Deficiency to the amount of \$947.00 plus penalty of \$402.49 and interest of \$344.05 for a total amount due of \$1,693.54.
+1. Petitioners, Eleanor and Gordon Griffiths, did not file a New York State income tax return for the year 1979.

+2. On August 10, 1983 the Audit Division issued a Notice of Deficiency to petitioners asserting a deficiency of personal income tax for the year 1979 in the amount of \$947.00 plus penalty of \$402.49 and interest of \$344.05 for a total amount due of \$1,693.54.
 The Statement of Audit Changes, which had been issued on September 3, 1982, explained, in essence, that petitioners were taxable as residents of New York on all sources of income within and without New York State.
 The penalties were asserted pursuant to sections 685(a)(1) and 685(a)(2) of the Tax Law for, respectively, failure to file a tax return on or before the prescribed date and failure to pay the tax on a return required to be filed.

-- 3. After the Notice of Deficiency was issued, the Audit Division waived the penalties asserted to be due. - 4.
-Gordon Griffiths was born and raised in Canada.
-Prior to and during the year in issue, he worked for a firm in Montreal, Canada. - 5.
-In June, 1978, Gordon Griffiths married Eleanor Griffiths.
-At the time of their marriage, Eleanor Griffiths resided in a home owned by her mother in Burke, New York. - 6.
-On December 1, 1978, Mr. Griffiths immigrated to the United States and acquired resident alien status.
-At the time he immigrated, Mr. Griffiths intended to make New York his permanent place of abode and began using the address of his mother-in-law's home as his personal mailing address. - 7.
-During the year in issue, Mr. Griffiths maintained a joint checking account with his wife in New York.
-He did not maintain a checking account in Canada in 1979. - 8.
-At the time of his marriage, Mr. Griffiths anticipated retiring from his employment in two or three years.
-Because the distance between Burke and Montreal made commuting to work impractical, Mr. Griffiths resided with his wife in Rusha on machanda and aster -- 1.
+3. After the Notice of Deficiency was issued, the Audit Division waived the penalties asserted to be due.

+4. Gordon Griffiths was born and raised in Canada.
+Prior to and during the year in issue, he worked for a firm in Montreal, Canada.

+5. In June, 1978, Gordon Griffiths married Eleanor Griffiths.
+At the time of their marriage, Eleanor Griffiths resided in a home owned by her mother in Burke, New York.

+6. On December 1, 1978, Mr. Griffiths immigrated to the United States and acquired resident alien status.
+At the time he immigrated, Mr. Griffiths intended to make New York his permanent place of abode and began using the address of his mother-in-law's home as his personal mailing address.

+7. During the year in issue, Mr. Griffiths maintained a joint checking account with his wife in New York.
+He did not maintain a checking account in Canada in 1979.

+8. At the time of his marriage, Mr. Griffiths anticipated retiring from his employment in two or three years.
+Because the distance between Burke and Montreal made commuting to work impractical, Mr. Griffiths resided with his wife in Burke on weekends and other non-working days.
+When he was working in